Sources

 1939

 Jan.
-29: The experimental cruise missile 212 powered by the ORM-65 No. 2 engine is tested in flight.
+29: An experimental cruise missile 212 powered by the ORM-65 No. 2 engine is tested in flight.

-Summer: Soviet I-16 fighter planes fire missiles at Japanese targets during the conflict in the Far East.
+Summer: Soviet I-16 fighter planes fire missiles at Japanese targets during conflict in the Far East.

-June 20: The He-176 aircraft powered by the Walter-built liquid-fueled rocket engine conducts a test flight in Germany's Peenemünde, powered by Walter's HWK R1-203 engine.
+June 20: The He-176 aircraft powered by the Walter-built liquid-fueled rocket engine conducts a test flight in Germany's Peenemünde, powered by Walter's HWK R1-203 engine, becoming the first piloted rocket-propelled aircraft.

 1940

 Feb.
-28: The RP-318-1 rocket-powered glider, originally designed by Korolev, is tested in flight and reaches a speed of 200 km per hour.
+28: The RP-318-1 rocket-powered glider, originally designed by Korolev, is tested in flight, reaching a speed of 200 kilometers per hour after disconnecting from the R-5 tug aircraft at an altitude of about three kilometers.

 Dec.
 18: Germany tests Henschel Hs 293 radio-controlled bomb.